liuminhaw/mm-docs/plugins/mm-s3.md

 # mm-s3
-This module is used to collect S3 bucket data and configurations from an AWS account.
+This plugin is used to collect S3 bucket data and configurations from an AWS account.

 ## Configuration
-Configuration required to call and use this module in mist-miner.
+Configuration required to call and use this plugin in mist-miner.

 ```hcl
 plug "mm-s3" "custom group name" {